 13. Actinovate® AG

 You can also use Actinovate® AG for control.
-It is an organic fungicide that is effective in controlling many soil-borne diseases.
+It is an organic fungicide effective against many soil-borne diseases.

 It works great against Verticillium, damping-off, Armillaria root rot, and more.
 Follow the application instructions carefully.